dy/templize/README.md

 })
 ```

-Any external processor can be used with element-params:
+Any external processor can be used with element-params, eg. [@github/template-parts](https://github.com/github/template-parts):
- -->

 ```js
 import params from 'element-params' import {propertyIdentityOrBooleanAttribute} from '@github/template-parts'